NRDD-constraints/NRDD/README.md

-The output of <code> sigma_nucleon_bound(**inter, mchi, r**) </code> corresponds to the results of [arXiv: 1805.06113](https://arxiv.org/abs/1805.06113) (updated to the XENON1T bound in [arXiv: 1805.12562](https://arxiv.org/abs/1805.12562)) with the exception of the long-range interaction terms with a photon propagator, which have been discussed in [arXiv: 1809.XXXXX](https://arxiv.org/).
+The output of <code> sigma_nucleon_bound(**inter, mchi, r**) </code> corresponds to the results of [arXiv: 1805.06113](https://arxiv.org/abs/1805.06113) (updated to the XENON1T bound in [arXiv: 1805.12562](https://arxiv.org/abs/1805.12562)) with the exception of the long-range interaction terms with a photon propagator.

 # Citation